nens/threedi-docs/source/a_releasenotes.rst

 We are always working to improve our documentation.
 Most important changes are:
 - `New database sheet  <https://docs.3di.lizard.net/d_before_you_begin.html#database-overview>`_.
 - `Manual <https://docs.3di.lizard.net/d_qgis_plugin.html#view-and-edit-3di-model-a-schematisation>`_. of our QGIS plugin

-Did you know that our documentation is completely open source?
-If you like to contribute, let us know via servicedesk@nelen-schuurmans.nl

 Release 3Di - 2019-07 Rhine Release